syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 ## Grabber Customization
 ### Show Grabber
-The `ShowGrabber` property enables users to interact with the `BottomSheet` by dragging it up and down.By default,the ShowGrabber property is set to `true`.
+The `ShowGrabber` property enables users to interact with the `BottomSheet` by dragging it up and down.
+By default, the ShowGrabber property is set to `true`.

 {% tabs %}
 {% highlight xaml %}